How to create a 2d game scene in Unity (Part 1)

 Walk animation

-Click on the arrow on the Background-sprites PNG file Drag and drop your background sprites to create a simple environment.
-You can see mine in the image below.
+Expand the sprites of the Background-sprites sheet, then drag and drop the background sprites into the scene to create a simple environment.
+You can see an example in the image below:

-The Character is much larger than the background.
-Use the scale option in the inspector window to reduce the size of the Character.
-You can also select the Character sprite and increase the Pixel Per Unit value to make your character fit into the scene.
+The character is much larger than the background.
+Select it in the scene (or hierarchy tree) and use the scale option in the inspector to reduce the size of the character.
+You can also select the character sprite sheet and increase the Pixel Per Unit value to make your character fit into the scene.

 Scaled character

-1. Select the player in the hierarchy window.
+1. Select the character in the hierarchy window.

 5. Open the script and paste the below code.